 depressed.
 Their suicide rate is enormous when compared to the general population.

 It appears that all attempts at therapy, counseling, and/or prayer have, in practice, had a zero success rate at resolving the

 internal conflict of any transgender person.
-There is a widely held belief among transgender people that no transgender individual has ever been "cured" and become cisgendered.
+There is a widely held belief among transgender people that no transgender adult has ever been "cured" and become cisgendered.

 genitals, their own perception of their gender, or some combination of the three?

-The term "transsexual" is often used to refer to transgender individuals who
+- "Transsexual" is often used as a more specific term to refer to those transgender individuals who

-live as a member of their identified gender.
+live as a member of their identified gender 24/7.
 Sometimes they undergo hormone therapy and perhaps gender reassignment surgery (GRS).